mark-smits/CSD3/Teensy/README.md

 Teensy code for ChimeTime can be found here.
+To connect in MAX MSP load the COM port the Teensy is connected to.
+Output values range from -127 to 127.
+Hardware connections can be found in the Teensy code or in the pdf schematic.

 Contents:

-1xMPU6050
+1xMPU6050.ino
 Reads 3 axis from both the accelerometer and gyroscope, prints to the serial monitor and outputs accelerometer data over the USB serial bus.

-To connect in MAX MSP load the COM port the Teensy is connected to.
-Output values range from -127 to 127.
-Connections can be found in the Teensy code or in the pdf file.
+1xPiezoSensor_values.ino
+Reads values from a piezo representing vibration or kinetic pulses and passes them on over the serial port for use in MAX MSP.

+1xPiezoSensor_trigger.ino
+Reads values from a piezo and sends a '1' over the serial port when there is a kinetic pulse, followed by a zero as soon as the kinetic pulse has passed.
+Functions as a trigger.